Weevarv2.0

 The keybind is suppressed when you're typing in an <input>, <textarea>, or contenteditable element, so it won't fight your forms.

-Expand, collapse, and reposition Weevar overlay
+Expand and collapse Weevar overlay

-Expand, collapse, and move Weevar overlay
+Expand and collapse Weevar overlay

 Tool dock#